stewanoya/multiplication-squares/README.md

 # Multiplication Squares

 This is a game made for elementary level students to practice their multiplication tables.
-It is designed as a free resource for educations to use in their classroom.
+It is designed as a free resource for educators to use in their classroom.

 ## Run code locally